mtrdesign/krait/docs/usage.md

 php artisan krait:table {here goes the table name}
 ```

+!!! info "Custom Directory"
+    Similar to other Laravel generation commands, you can specify the
+    table assets directory structure by prepending it to the name.

+    For example, this command:
+    ```sh
+    php artisan krait:table Admin\\StatisticsTable
+    ```

+    will generate the following assets:

+    - _/app/Tables/Admin/StatisticsTable_
+    - _/app/Http/Controllers/Tables/Admin/StatisticsTable_
+    - _/resources/js/components/tables/admin/StatisticsTable.vue_

 ### Naming Conventions
 - All table names should follow the UpperCamelCase
 - All table names should end on `Table`